 Commence your return journey to Sydney with a journey over the Harbour Bridge to return your car to the city depot or at the airport before your onward flight.

-- Add nights in Sydney before or after your self drive from £48
+- Add extra nights in Sydney or any location en route

-- Add a Sydney Opera House Day Tour from £99
+- Pre-book a backstage tour of the Sydney Opera House

 All prices are per person, based on 2 sharing a double or twin room, and include pre-booked accommodation, air-conditioned car and unlimited kilometres.
 Hotels specified are subject to availability and may be substituted by one of a similar or higher standard.
 Seasonal supplements may apply.